As soon as the Philips Hue Motion Sensor was announced, we waited patiently for the day we could get our hands on one.

 Advanced Settings Philips Hue Motion Sensor

-Two time periods for “Day” and “Night” are available that allow you to customise the behaviour of what the Hue Motion Sensor does.
-For example say you enter the Kitchen during the day, the Hue Motion sensor can activate the lights to a bright cool white.
+Two time periods for “Day” and “Night” are available that allow you to customize the behavior of what the Hue Motion Sensor does.
+For example, say you enter the Kitchen during the day, the Hue Motion sensor can activate the lights to a bright cool white.
 Or set up to never turn on the lights during the day.

 The Hue motion activated light controller has revolutionized how we use out home lighting.
 No more do we have to fumble around in the dark looking for a light switch.
 Or stumble down the stairs after turning off the lights.